In our previous article, we discussed the built-in backup and restore processes for MSSQL databases.

 CPM allows you to schedule backups by the minute, hour, day, or week.
 The screenshot below shows that we have scheduled a backup every four hours.

-Setting up Backup Policies in CPM
+Setting up Backup Policies in N2WS Backup & Recovery (CPM)

 Setting up a backup policy is the most important part of CPM.
 Providing you with the ability to select various options, CPM determines whether backup scripts, DR policies, and other various options should be used.
 It defines logical groupings of objects (backup targets) that should be backed up together, such as EC2 instances, EBS snapshots/volumes, and RDS instances.